joshojabs/Group19-HackEd-/README.md

 We also found with our research that because of the lack of resources, people feel overwhelmed, isolated and cannot continue with daily activites.

-You can find a live version of the project here:

 ## Installation 🏗️